mchobby/PythonPcl/README.md

 Brother has an affordable Brother ticket printer (QL-570) is not well supported on Linux machine.
 Controling that printer directly seems to be a nightmare (even with technical documentation).
 So this library _will not manage_ the QL-570.

 # Network Printer, USB/Serial printer, Managed printer

+Please browse the content of `test` sub-folder, it contains many examples to help you starting with this code.

 ## Network Printer
 To print on a Network printer, you must use a `PrinterSocketAdapter` class which